plone/documentation/docs/contributing/core/plips.md

 ### Creating a new PLIP branch

-Create a buildout configuration file for your PLIP in the `plips` folder.
+Create a buildout configuration file for your PLIP in the `plips` folder of {file}`buildout.coredev`.

 Give it a descriptive name, starting with the PLIP number, for example, {file}`plip-1234-widget-frobbing.cfg`.

 The PLIP number is your PLIP's issue number.